HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 Sender is able to determine whether the Receiver reclassified disclosed labeled Resource upon further disclosure by monitoring Resource Provenance chain.

 ##### Actors & Actions
-Sender creates a discoverable/shareable Security Labeling Capability Statement, including:

-- Listing the security label tags required to convey each applicable policy, using the `sec-label-basis` extension.
-- Indicating that the Sender supports `display`, `sec-label-classifier`, and `sec-label-related-artifact` extensions.

-Sender implements ability to assign security labels at both the Bundle (High Water Mark) and `Resource.meta.security`.

-Sender posts discoverable Security Labeling Capability Statements for each supported policy.

 Sender receives Receiver Client Registration request, which includes Receiver Capability Statement.